dejanu/cheeatos/istio.md

 * Igress (traffic into the mesh) and Egress (traffic out of the mesh)
 * Istio by default has an outbound traffic policy which is "passthrough" by default

-* A Gateway describes a load balancer operating at the edge of the mesh receiving incoming or outgoing HTTP/TCP connections.
-The specification describes the ports to be expose, type of protocol, configuration for the load balancer, etc.

 ### Service level metrics